Duane Eddy: Personal life and death

 Eddy's first wife was Carol Puckett; they were married and divorced prior to 1961.
 In 1961, Eddy married singer Mirriam Johnson, with whom he recorded a gospel album.
 They had a daughter, Jennifer.
-Duane and Miriam divorced in 1968.
+Duane and Mirriam divorced in 1968.
 She adopted the stage name Jessi Colter, became a popular country singer, and later married fellow country star Waylon Jennings.

 Eddy later married Deed Abbate, with whom he collaborated on a cover of "You Are My Sunshine" in 1977.
-In addition to his daughter with Mirriam Johnson/Jessi Colter, Eddy had three children with third wife Deed Abbate-Eddy.
+Eddy had three children with her.

 Eddy died of cancer in Franklin, Tennessee, on April 30, 2024, four days after his 86th birthday.
 Eddy was survived by his third wife Deed and his children (four, according to an obituary by Billboard, or three, according to an obituary by The Guardian).
 The Guardian also reported that Eddy was also survived by five grandchildren and nine great-grandchildren.

 Eddy was the last surviving musician to have charted in the top 10 of the first-ever issue of the Billboard Hot 100 chart in 1958.